jenna-tb-ekwealor/meep_lab/content/post/2023-05-29_SWUtah/index.md

 gallery_item:
 - album: utahalbum
   image: Redsands.jpeg
-  caption: I was there just after Mardi Gras and decorations were still up.
+  caption: Look closely and you just may spot some botanists!

 ---